 Pre-existing condition means that a person has an illness or medical condition which has been diagnosed from his or her home country and has received treatment or care and is considered stable in the last 180 days (6 months) before the effective date of the policy.

-- Essential Plan – offers no coverage for pre-existing medical condition and is recommended for visitors who are generally healthy, who does not have any pre-existing medical conditions.
+- Essential Plan – offers no coverage for a pre-existing medical condition and is recommended for visitors who are generally healthy, who do not have any pre-existing medical conditions.